bomctl/bomctl/ROADMAP.md

 ### `fetch` and `push` Integration with Commercial SBOM Registries (3 Months)

-One of the big usecases for `bomctl` is the ability to fetch and push SBOMs from different SBOM registeries.
-Many of these will be COTS or SaaS services and we'll need to simplify interacting with these.
+One of the big usecases for `bomctl` is the ability to fetch and push SBOMs from different SBOM registries.
+Many will be COTS or SaaS services and we'll need to simplify interactions with these.

 For example, If SBOMs have external references that are serial numbers, can we search a SaaS